criipto/docs-old/authentication/reactjs.md

 # React.js

-This tutorial demonstrates how to add a user login to a React.js application, but similar steps can be applied to any other JavaScript library or framework like Angular, Vue or even pure JavaScript applications.
+This tutorial demonstrates how to add a user login to a React.js application, but similar steps can be applied to other JavaScript frameworks such as Angular and Vue or even pure JavaScript applications.

 Four steps are required to complete your first test login: